 If I’m working, I usually have a couple Google tabs open tab at any given time: one for my mail, another for whatever thing I’ve just looked up and one for my calendar.
 I’ve got the calendar synced with my Facebook and Gmail accounts to remind me of birthdays, events and what projects I have do.
 Using a calendar is the best way to ensure I’m prepped for the week ahead and that deadlines get met.
-When you’ve grown your online business to the point of regular social media posts and B2C interaction, there's another kind of calendar that's just as important as any other: your content calendar.
+When you’ve grown your online business to the point of regular promotional activities, there's another kind of calendar that's just as important as any other: your content calendar.
 I’m going to go through how to create your first content calendar, from inspiration and idea creation to segmentation and implementation.

 Just to cover this before we go too far down a rabbit hole: a content calendar is barely different from your normal work calendar, just a bit more specialized.
-A proper content calendar should be a dedicated map of your future social media or blog posts.
+A proper content calendar should be a dedicated map of your future blog posts, marketing emails, or social media campaigns.
 Like any other calendar, its main goal is simply organization.
 A well-crafted content calendar is a great way to plan out your social media activities in advance, and as a business owner it lets you control your messaging and engagement on different social media platforms to further establish your brand.

 Hubspot provides a variety of content calendar templates, but I recommend starting with a Google Calendar or Doc.
 I find Google Docs handier than Excel because it’s accessible online rather than from a desktop, and all updates are pushed live so you and your team are all (literally) on the same page.
 From Calendar.Google use the drop down on the left next to My Calendars to add a new one dedicated purely for your content marketing.